 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Vegetable Stir Fry is not extremely high in carbs, but if you’re making this for strict low-carb eating plans you may want to use my tip of replacing some of the oyster sauce with soy sauce.
-The recipe would need to have some of the Oyster Sauce replaced with soy sauce for the Original South Beach Diet as well.
+This Vegetable Stir Fry is not extremely high in carbs, but for strict low-carb eating plans just use my tip of replacing some of the oyster sauce with soy sauce.
+The recipe would also need to have some of the Oyster Sauce replaced with soy sauce for the Original South Beach Diet.
 If your store has several brands of Oyster Sauce, choose the one with the lowest amount of sugar.
-If you need gluten-free, be sure to get Gluten-Free Oyster Sauce. (affiliate link)
+If you need gluten-free, be sure to get Gluten-Free Oyster Sauce. (affiliate link).
+And you can use Vegetarian Oyster Sauce (affiliate link) if you prefer.

 Find More Recipes Like This One: